Stories: Talks from people who inform our approach

 Rotamap provides inter-department benchmarks at its March and September events to assist departments in determining aspects of their performance and practice in relation to other departments.
 Intra-department analysis is also provided to help departments discern trends in their activity.

-Data is presently derived from the RotaMC management console which are then modeled using the R statistics package.
+Data is presently derived from the RotaMC management console and modeled using the R statistics package.
 Dr Simon Jones of Surrey University has consulted on our statistical methods, and analysis techniques have been developed with Dr. Justyna Petke of the UCL CREST centre.

 Standard deviation curve of staff productivity rates for a department 2012—2013